Cookie Notice

 Expert Answer

-Sending money from the United States to China has become a bit more complex over the years due to tighter regulations on both sides, but there are still several reliable methods available, each with its own advantages and disadvantages.
-The best option for you will really depend on the amount you're sending, how quickly it needs to arrive, and what receiving options your recipient in China prefers.
+Sending money from the United States to China has become increasingly streamlined thanks to deeper integrations with Chinese digital wallets, though it remains complex due to China's strict capital controls and reporting requirements.
+The best option for you will depend on the amount you're sending, how quickly it needs to arrive, and whether your recipient prefers using a bank account, Alipay, or WeChat Pay.

 Share Your Experience